ckinley360/StockPriceAndPopulationAge/README.md

 <img src="analyze_data/vttsx portfolio shift.jpg" width="650" height="400">

+The higher the population of middle-aged people, the higher the demand for stocks, which puts upward pressure on stock prices.
+The higher the population of old-aged people, the lower the demand for stocks, which puts downward pressure on stock prices.

-The results of each transformation were written to separate CSV files.
+The results of each of the three transformation were written to separate CSV files.

 ## Data Analysis
 Using matplotlib, each of the three statistics were plotted alongside the historical inflation-adjusted S&P 500 close prices.
 Some interesting observations can be made by comparing the charts.